Table of Contents[Hide][Show]

 Shibuya Station at Hachiko Exit

-Mural depicting the Hiroshima bombing that went missing in the 1960s then found in the early 2000s.
+Mural depicting the Hiroshima bombing.
+The mural went missing in the 1960s but was found in Mexico in the early 2000s and returned to Japan to be restored and installed at Shibuya Station.

 Outside Shibuya Station

-As the busiest intersection in Japan, just take a few moments and people watch.
+As the busiest intersection in Japan, this is the place to take a few moments and people watch.
 Then take a time-lapse video at the corner of the intersection while the pedestrians cross in all directions.
+I also saw the Mario Carts Tour near Shibuya, the carts from the Mario Carts game.

 Udagawacho, near Shibuya Station